 Many two storey extensions can be built under permitted development rights, without the need for a planning application as long as you stay within these restrictions.

-- It has to be built in materials to match the original structure
+- It has to be built in materials to match the original structure;

-- Further restrictions apply to homes in conservation areas (you will need to contact your local conservation office for advice)
+- Further restrictions apply to homes in conservation areas (you will need to contact your local conservation office for advice).

-If you’re planning a larger extension or one that doesn’t meet these criteria, you’ll need to apply planning permission from your local authority.
+If you’re planning a larger extension or one that doesn’t meet these criteria, you’ll need to apply for planning permission from your local authority.
 The fee in England is currently £206 but you may need to pay for extra reports, such as a Tree Preservation Survey, on top of this.